Carbon pricing in Canada: 2023: targeted relief for low-income and rural households and Ukraine deal

 In October 2023, Prime Minister Justin Trudeau announced that the federal government was granting a carbon exemption on heating oil from 2023 through 2027 because the price of heating oil increased by 75% in 2022.
 Natural gas, which is used by better-off households, now costs one-half to one-quarter the cost of heating oil.
 Only about 3% of Canadians still use heating oil, most located in the Atlantic provinces.
 They are also mainly low-income and rural, so the exemption was intended for this demographic.
 Opposition critics said the move was politically motivated, as the Liberal government has more Members of Parliament in the Atlantic provinces.
 Environmentalists also criticized the decision, saying it undermines the carbon pricing scheme.

-The Liberal government claimed 80% of Canadians were receiving more money back via a carbon rebate but the tax was becoming more unpopular with those facing affordability challenges, and it became an increasingly divisive political issue.
+The Liberal government argued that 80% of Canadians were receiving more money back via a carbon rebate but the tax was becoming more unpopular with those facing affordability challenges, and it became an increasingly divisive political issue.
 In 2023, the Official Opposition refused to support a revised free trade bill between Canada and the Ukraine that added a new environmental chapter to "promote carbon pricing".
 Liberal Trade Minister Mary Ng stated, "We should applaud the Ukrainians for being able to negotiate an agreement and also fight climate change."
 Liberal House leader Karina Gould argued the Tories were "abandoning Ukraine and not taking climate change seriously", and accused them of "American-style, right-wing politics".
 Pierre Poilievre, the leader of the Opposition, called the carbon tax stipulation "cruel" and stated, "It is disgusting, that Trudeau’s ideological obsession with taxing working-class people, seniors and suffering families has come ahead of what should have been a free trade agreement."